 Utilizing the new OARs, Ordinance 2013-002 emphasized Central Oregon' short term need for a critical mass of competitive and diverse vacant, developable industrial sites.
 An additional necessary component is an intergovernmental agreement ("IGA") between the region's jurisdictions and the Central Oregon Intergovernmental Council ("COIC").
 Through the IGA, COIC will provide oversight of the short-term land supply of large-lot industrial sites to enable the region to become competitive in industrial recruitment.
 Once each of the three counties and their respective cities adopt similar ordinances and enter into an IGA with COIC, the large lot sites will enable industrial recruitment opportunities to attract potential industrial users to consider the region that may not have otherwise without the availability of these large lots.
-The IGA between COIC and the region's cities and counties was executed on April 9, 2013.

-Participating local governments will review the program after all nine sites have been occupied or after ten years, whichever comes first
+Participating local governments will review the program after all nine sites have been occupied or after ten years, whichever comes first.